 A campaign for peat-free futures rooted in justice

-Peatland Justice (2024-present) is an artistic campaign led by RE-PEAT.
+Peatland Justice is an artistic campaign led by RE-PEAT.
 It is a co-creative, narrative-shifting initiative that seeks to expose and transform peatland injustices.

 We're currently seeking funding to continue this project.
 If you're a funder and would like to support us, please get in touch at info@re-peat.earth